-If you experience any problem with the application submission system prior to the deadline of the open call, you should contact F6S using the e-mail support@f6s.com, cc'ing the TrustChain

-Team (trustchain@ngi.eu), and explain your problem.
+If you experience any problem with the application submission system prior to the deadline of the open call, you should contact F6S using the e-mail support@f6s.com, cc'ing the TrustChain Team (trustchain@ngi.eu), and explain your problem.

-If you believe that the submission of your proposal was not entirely successful due to a technical error on the side of the TrustChain Online Submission Service, you may lodge a complaint by email to support@f6s.com co'ing the TrustChain Team (trustChain TrustChain (trustChain TrustChain Team (trustChain@ngi.eu TrustChain explain your situation.
-For the complaint to be admissible it must be filed within three calendar days following the day of the call closure.
-You will receive an acknowledgement of receipt, in the same or next working day.
+If you believe that the submission of your proposal was not entirely successful due to a technical error on the side of the TrustChain Online Submission Service, you may lodge a complaint by email to support@f6s.com co'ing the TrustChain Team (trustchain@ngi.eu) and explain your situation.
+For the complaint to be admissible it must be filed within three